Ibiza Important Information

 Car hire in Ibiza

-If you organise your own car hire, be wary of any addition fees or deposits you will need to pay upon arrival in Ibiza.
+If you organize your own car hire, be wary of any additional fees or deposits you will need to pay upon arrival in Ibiza.
 Many cheap car hire providers will ask for a credit card to hold a security deposit, which can frustrate unsuspecting tourists.

 Driving in Ibiza